 In 1984, William L. Armstrong was the last Republican Senator to carry Denver during his landslide victory.

-In 1986, the price of oil dropped to $9 a barrel, causing the Denver economy to decline.
+In 1986, when the price of oil dropped to $9 a barrel, the Denver economy also dropped, leaving almost 15,000 oil industry workers in the area unemployed.

-In 1987, MediaNews Group purchased the Denver Post.
+In 1987, MediaNews Group purchased the Denver Post; the company is based in Denver.

 On June 15, 1988, an F3 tornado struck 4.4 miles (7.1 km) south of downtown Denver.